MEN-Mikro-Elektronik/13MD05-90/QUICKSTART.md

 - ``$ <command>``: Indicates to run command as normal user
 - ``# <command>``: Indicates to run command as root

+Note: Host system and target system can be the same physical computer (self-hosted target system).

 ## MDIS Software and Documentation

 The MDIS5 Software and Documentation for Linux is available from the MEN website